-Children shall not be authorized for early education and care on Days that they are regularly scheduled to be absent (e.g., non-custodial visits, school activities, every Friday, homework clubs, etc.), unless authorized under the EEC policy.
+Children shall not be authorized for early education and care on days that they are regularly scheduled to be absent (e.g., non-custodial visits, school activities, every Friday, homework clubs, etc.), unless otherwise authorized under the EEC policy.

 (j) Data Sharing.
-For purposes of program integrity and in an effort to establish front end detection necessary to combat fraud, waste and abuse, the EEC may use data collected from Child Care Subsidy applicants to conduct data matches with other government entities.
-If data matches demonstrate inconsistencies with the statements or documents submitted by the child care applicant(s), the Subsidy Administrator or the EEC may request additional documentation.
-Failure to resolve the inconsistencies may result in the termination of an applicant's Child Care Subsidy, in accordance with 606 CMR 10.10.
+For purposes of program integrity and in an effort to establish front end detection necessary to combat fraud, waste, and abuse, the EEC may use data collected from child care financial assistance applicants to conduct data matches with other governmental entities.
+If data matches demonstrate inconsistencies with the statements or documents submitted by the child care applicant(s), the Family Access Administrator or EC may request additional documentation.
+Failure to resolve the inconsistencies may result in the termination of an applicant's child care financial assistance, in accordance with 606 CMR 10.10.

 Fees.
-Parents receiving child care subsidies may be required to contribute to the cost of the child care services they receive, in accordance with a sliding fee scale established by the EEC.
+Parents receiving child care financial assistance may be required to contribute to the cost of the child care services they receive, in accordance with a sliding fee scale established by EEC.

 Parent Fee Scale.
-The EEC shall establish the following schedule for revising its Parent fee scale in accordance with M.G.L. c.
-15D § 2(e):

-Within six months of February 22, 2019; and thereafter

-Within six months of completion of each triannual Market Rate Survey, as required for the EEC's administration of the CCDF Plan pursuant to 45 CFR 98.45(c).
+In accordance with M.G.L. c.
+15D § 2(e) and pursuant to 45 CFR 98.45, EEC shall establish a schedule for revising its parent fee scale within six months of its most recent market rate survey or a federally-approved and adopted alternative methodology.

 How Fees Are Assessed for Siblings.
-Fees for siblings will be assessed in accordance with the EEC policy.
+Fees for siblings will be assessed in accordance with EEC policy.

 Additional Fees.
-No additional fees may be charged to Parents, except in accordance with EEC policy.
+No additional fees may be charged to parents, except in accordance with EEC policy.

 Reauthorizations.
-Fee obligations will be reviewed every 12 months or sooner in accordance with the Parent's mandatory reporting requirements pursuant to 606 CMR 10.03(1)(h), or voluntary reporting in accordance with EEC policy.
+Fee obligations will be reviewed every 12 months or sooner in accordance with the parent's mandatory reporting requirements pursuant to 606 CMR 10.03(1)(h), or voluntary reporting in accordance with EEC policy.

 Payment and Collection.

-Parents must pay one week deposit plus the cost of the first week of care prior to the start of the subsidy.

-Parent fees must be paid no later than the first business day of the week in which care is being provided.

-Parent fees must be paid, at a minimum, in weekly amounts.
+Parent fees must be paid on a payment schedule in accordance with EEC policy.

-Educators/Providers are responsible for collecting Parent fees in a timely fashion, and must take appropriate action if Parents fail to pay fees as required.
-Educators/Providers who allow Parents to accrue balances in excess of the value of three weeks Parent fees may be responsible for the balance.
+Educators/providers are responsible for collecting parent fees in a timely fashion and must take appropriate action if parents fail to pay fees as required.
+Educators/providers who allow parents to accrue balances in excess of the value of three weeks of parent fees may be responsible for the balance.

 Priority in Funding.

-Children will be authorized for child care subsidies in accordance with priorities established by EEC, and subject to available funding.
+Children will be authorized for child care financial assistance in accordance with priorities and policies established by EEC, and subject to available funding.

-Parents whose eligibility for a specific EEC subsidy program is ending have priority for access to other EEC subsidies over other Parents who have not previously received an EEC Child Care Subsidy.
-In order to maintain priority access and facilitate transition to another subsidy program, Parent must provide documentation in accordance with 606 CMR 10.03(1).
+Parents whose eligibility for a specific EEC financial assistance program is ending have priority for access to other EEC financial assistance over parents who have not previously received EEC child care financial assistance.
+In order to maintain priority access and facilitate transition to another financial assistance program, a parent must provide documentation in accordance with 606 CMR 10.03(1).